NeuralClothSim: Neural Deformation Fields Meet the Thin Shell Theory: Kirchhoff-Love Thin Shell Theory

 We provide additional results from tensor algebra~\cite{wempner2003mechanics}) that are relevant for strain computations on shells (see Sec.~\ref{sec:strain_computation}).

-Based on the coordinate system for the tensor components, a tensor can be covariant, (\textit{e.g.,} $A_{\alpha \beta}$), contravariant(\textit{e.g.,} $A^{\alpha \beta}$) and may even have mixed character (partly contravariant and partly covariant in different indices, \textit{e.g.,} $A_\alpha^\beta$).
+Based on the coordinate system for the tensor components, a tensor can be covariant (\eg, $A_{\alpha \beta}$), contravariant (\eg, $A^{\alpha \beta}$) and may even have mixed character, \ie, partly contravariant and partly covariant in different indices (\eg, $A_\alpha^\beta$).
 For computing $\varphi_\beta^\lambda$, and $\varphi^\lambda_3$ in \eqref{eq:strain}-(main matter), we use the following rule from shell theory that transforms a covariant tensor to a mixed one: